Declutter Your Schedule-Get More Done In Less Time

 When you have a list like the example above, it tends to give equal importance to everything on it.
 Meaning, the chore of making the bed appears to be just as important as filling out loan documents.

 It can also be easy with this style of list to do the simple tasks first.
-This is because we want to be productive each day and that means checking items off of our list.
+This is because we want to be productive each day and for many of us, being productive means checking items off of our list.

 How to Declutter Your Schedule